April 26, 2022

 Janet Love, 1986

 Janet Love was a 32 year old woman raped and murdered in 1986 in her Bedford apartment.
 She moved to Bedford from Louisiana to work with Delta Airlines as a ticket agent at DFW Airport.
 For over 35 years, the Bedford case has seemed like a mystery.

 Fifteen different detectives investigated the case before the police could unravel it through DNA technology by matching the DNA found at the crime scene to identify the perpetrator.
-Love’s neighbor, Ray Anthony Chapa, was linked to her murder, but he had died before this news could come to light.
+Experts linked Love’s neighbor, Ray Anthony Chapa, to her murder, but he had died before this news could come to light.
 In 2021 Love’s sister Rebecca Roberts finally got some closure in her sister’s death.

 Kim Bryant, 1979

 Othram Inc used the sperm recovered from Kim Bryant during autopsy through a forensic DNA test to prove that Johnny Peterson, a 19 years old boy, raped and murdered Bryant.
-Further testing was carried out in LVMPD forensic laboratory, which confirmed that Peterson is indeed the murderer in the Bryant case, but unfortunately, he’s already dead.
+The LVMPD forensic laboratory carried out further analysis, which confirmed that Peterson is indeed the murderer in the Bryant case, but unfortunately, he’s already dead.
 The Las Vegas police department resolved this case in 2021.

 Lloyd Dwayne Bogel and Patricia Kalitzke, 1956

 On January 3, 1956, three boys on a hike discovered the body of Lloyd Duane Bogel, an 18 year old boy with a gunshot wound in the head.
 The next day a County Road worker found the body of Patricia Kalitzke, a 16 year old girl with similar lethal injuries.